lightning/bolts/02-peer-protocol.md

 only have to add more reserve if you want to contribute to the splice (and you can use `tx_remove_output` and/or `tx_remove_input` part-way through if this happens).

+## Splice Completion

+Each node:
+- if any splice transaction reaches depth 6:
+  - MUST send `splice_locked`.

+Once a node has received and sent `splice_locked`:
+  - MUST consider the successful splice to be the new funding transaction for all future `commitment_signed` and splice operations.
+  - MUST discard the previous funding transaction and other splice operations.
+  - MUST send a new `commitment_signed` (with no `splice_commitsigs`).

+On reconnection:
+  - MUST retransmit the last `splice_locked` if the peer did not acknowledge the `commitment_signed`.

 ## Channel Close